UTMB-DIVA-Lab/epl/README.md

 # epl
 R package to implement the ExplodeLayout algorithm.

-For test purpose, we currently has provided a 'test_data.RData' file for users to download and test.
+For test purpose, we currently have provided a 'test_data.RData' file for users to download and test.
 It's a unipartite network containing 115 vertices.

 We suggest installing the package in the following way: